Connect with others who understand.

 See answer

-Amyloidosis is most frequently diagnosed in people between the ages of 60 and 70.
-When you first receive an amyloidosis diagnosis, you may have questions about life expectancy.
-Currently, amyloidosis cannot be cured.
-However, many treatments are available that can successfully slow the progression of the disease and help control your symptoms, increasing your life expectancy and improving your quality of life.
+Amyloidosis is most often diagnosed in people between ages 60 and 70.
+When you first receive an amyloidosis diagnosis, you may wonder about life expectancy.
+While there is currently no cure for amyloidosis, treatments are available that can slow the disease’s progress, manage symptoms, and help improve both life expectancy and quality of life.

-Life expectancy may also be affected by the type of amyloidosis you have and the treatments you may receive.
-Types of amyloidosis include:
+Life expectancy can also depend on the type of amyloidosis you have and the treatments you receive.

 AL Amyloidosis: Treatments and Life Expectancy

-Amyloid light-chain amyloidosis (also known as primary amyloidosis) is named after the abnormal antibodies, known as light chains, that the body produces in the disease.
-Typically, plasma cells found in the bone marrow create antibodies that fight infections.
-If a plasma cell turns into a cancer cell, it produces too many light chains.
-These light chains can then enter the bloodstream, travel throughout the body, and settle into organs where they can cause damage.
+Amyloid light-chain (AL) amyloidosis, also called primary amyloidosis, is named after the abnormal proteins — known as light chains — that build up in the body.
+Normally, plasma cells in the bone marrow make antibodies to help the body fight infection.
+But when one of these cells becomes cancerous, it can produce too many light chains.
+These excess proteins can enter the bloodstream, travel through the body, and build up in organs, where they may cause damage.

-AL amyloidosis is similar to multiple myeloma, a type of bone marrow.
-The two diseases often overlap, and many people are diagnosed with both.
+AL amyloidosis shares features with multiple myeloma, a cancer of the bone marrow.
+The two conditions often overlap, and many people are diagnosed with both.

 AL Amyloidosis Treatments

-If a person's AL amyloidosis is treated effectively within six months after diagnosis, their outlook is generally positive and they can live for many years.
+If AL amyloidosis is treated effectively within the first six months after diagnosis, the outlook is generally positive, and people can live for many years after.
 Some of the treatments used for AL amyloidosis are also effective for treating multiple myeloma because the conditions are so similar.
-These drugs, approved by the U.S. Food and Drug Administration (FDA), include:

-The treatments currently available for AL amyloidosis can often help people live longer.
-In fact, certain drug combinations can sometimes put people with the condition into long-term remission (periods without any symptoms or signs of disease).
+Today’s treatments for AL amyloidosis can often help people live longer.
+In fact, certain drug combinations can sometimes lead to long-term remission — meaning months or years without symptoms or signs of disease.

 AA Amyloidosis: Treatments and Life Expectancy